OLD GRACE NOT-FOR-PROFIT HOUSING CO-OPERATIVE LTD. BY-LAWS

 (a) Directors are elected by secret ballot at the first meeting of members and at each subsequent annual meeting of members.
 The candidates for director who receive the highest number of votes cast are declared elected until all vacancies are filled.

-(b) The members must elect nine (9) directors at the first meeting of members, of which four (4) shall hold office until the close of the first annual meeting of its members following their election and the remainder of whom shall hold office until the close of the second annual meeting of its members following their election.
+(b) A full board of directors consists of ten (10) directors with two (2) year terms staggered as follows: five (5) shall hold office until the close of the next annual meeting of its members and the remainder shall hold office until the close of the subsequent annual meeting of its members.